shuofan18/blog/content/home/about.md

 # Biography

-Shuofan Zhang is a research assistant of applied econometrics at the Monash University.
-Her research interests include applied econometrics, macroeconometrics and statistics.
+Hello, I am a research assistant of applied econometrics at the Monash University.
+My research interests include applied econometrics, macroeconomics and statistics.